-- (a) determines the incident is not a data breach, the incident will not be escalated to the Data Breach Response Group, and the Chief Information Officer must direct the Area Manager or Manager, Compliance to undertake any action that is reasonably necessary to close-out the incident appropriately; - (b) determines the incident is a data breach and suspects that serious harm is at least possible (as per the likelihood scoring system in the University Risk Matrix), it should be escalated to the Data Breach Response Group for further assessment (see section 3.3); or - (c) determines the incident is a data breach and determines that serious harm is at most unlikely (as per the likelihood scoring system in University Risk Matrix): - (i) the incident should not be escalated to the Data Breach Response Group; - (ii) the Chief Information Officer will direct the Manager, Compliance to record the incident in the University Risk Register; and - (iii) the Chief Information Officer may direct the Area Manager or Manager, Compliance to undertake any action that is reasonably necessary to close-out the incident appropriately, which may include giving voluntary notification to affected individuals and / or OAIC.
+- (a) determines the incident is not a data breach, the incident will not be escalated to the Data Breach Response Group, and the Chief Information Officer must direct the Area Manager or Manager, Audit & Compliance to undertake any action that is reasonably necessary to close-out the incident appropriately; - (b) determines the incident is a data breach and suspects that serious harm (or where GDPR applies, risk or high risk) is at least possible (as per the likelihood scoring system in the University Risk Matrix), it should be escalated to the Data Breach Response Group for further assessment (see section 3.3); or note: 'risk' is a lower threshold than 'serious harm'.

+- (c) determines the incident is a data breach and determines that serious harm (or where GDPR applies, risk or high risk) is at most unlikely (as per the likelihood scoring system in University Risk Matrix): - (i) the incident should not be escalated to the Data Breach Response Group; - (ii) the Chief Information Officer will direct the Manager, Audit & Compliance to record the incident in the University Risk Register; and - (iii) the Chief Information Officer may direct the Area Manager or Manager, Audit & Compliance to undertake any action that is reasonably necessary to close-out the incident appropriately, which may include giving voluntary notification to affected individuals and / or OAIC (or where GDPR applies, the supervisory authority).